Serzh Sargsyan: Early life and career

 Serzh Sargsyan (born Serzhik Azati Sargysan) was born on 30 June 1954 in Stepanakert in the Nagorno-Karabakh Autonomous Oblast.
 He is the son of Azat Avetisi Sargsyan (1929–2013) and Nora Sargsyan․ His father's family hailed from the village of Tegh in the Armenian SSR, and moved to Stepanakert after the arrest of Serzh Sargsyan's grandfather during the 1937 Great Purge.
 He entered Yerevan State University in 1971 and served in the Soviet Armed Forces in the Ural region from 1971 to 1972.
 He began his career in 1975 at the Electrical Devices Factory in Yerevan.
 He graduated from the Philological Department of Yerevan State University in 1979.
 In 1983, he married his wife, Rita (née Dadayan).
 In addition to his native Armenian, he is fluent in Russian and also knows Azerbaijani.
-He is not related to the former Prime Minister of Armenia, Tigran Sargsyan, nor the former President of Armenia Armen Sarkissian.
+He is not related to the former Prime Minister of Armenia, Tigran Sargsyan, who served under him, nor to his successor as President Armen Sarkissian.